Cassidy-Gasteiger/DamageDetectors/README.md

 2. In images with buildings, use a segmentation approach to capture each building’s polygon.
 3. Apply the CNN model to the encoded building images and analyze the results across each hurricane.

-We’ll use PyTorch and use the PACE COC-ICE cluster.
+We’ll use PyTorch and the PACE COC-ICE cluster.

 ![image](https://user-images.githubusercontent.com/95386379/219880890-f71051e4-094b-46a7-afb5-b80021993729.png)